 Another transition method is to switch directly from kibble by offering one meal of raw food followed by one meal of kibble, and gradually reducing the number of kibble meals.
 Because of the difference in digestive times between raw and kibble, we do not recommend mixing the two foods.

-Cooking Food.
 Alternatively, you can start by cooking the food slightly to help with the transition and pique the interest of those finicky dogs that are reluctant to try the new diet.
 Start by cooking the food halfway through and cook it less and less over a week until it is completely raw.
-Please not that most pre-packaged ground chicken meals contain chicken bones, and should not be cooked!!!
+Please note that most pre-packaged ground chicken meals contain chicken bones, and should not be cooked!!!

 Some dogs that are suffering from immune deficiencies or gastrointestinal problems